J5Wood/Flavor-Town/README.md

 # Flavor Town

+Tired of forgetting which restaurants you need to try while you're in town?
+Now you don't have to!
 Flavor Town is a single page web app where you can keep track of your must-eat restaurant destinations based on the city they're in.

 ![Flavor Town Screenshot](./flavor-town-photo.png)